ToruNiina/Boost.toml/README.md

 ```

 If you pass a convertible type (like `int` for `toml::integer`) to `toml::get`'s
-template argument, it casts the value to the type.
+template argument, it casts a value to the specified type.
 In that case, you can't get a lvalue reference that points to the contained
 value because it returns `prvalue`.
 See [this section](#types-that-are-convertible-from-toml-value-by-using-tomlget)